 Day 2 – Biescas to Panticosa

-Heading north you pass under the cliffs of the Sierra de Tendeñera and see the valley open up before you.
+Heading north from Biescas, you pass under the cliffs of the Sierra de Tendeñera and see the valley open up before you.
 The route’s full of history as you pass a dolmen, the scenic church of Santa Elena and bunkers built by Franco to defend against invasion through the Pyrenees.
 Spend the night at Hotel Casa Morlans.
 We offer our guests a short lift to Santa Elena.

 Day 3 – Panticosa